joeig/joeig/README.md

 I'm Johannes, a freelance DevOps Engineer who likes to build reliable applications for the cloud.

-While I enjoy experimenting with new technologies, my preferred tech stack consists of:
+While I enjoy working with a variety of technologies, my preferred tech stack consists of:

   * Golang
   * TypeScript